greenbear00/docker_airflow/readme.md

 check that Is running psql? and airflow initdb and create user for webserver.
 - wait_it_psql.sh
-check that Is running psql? and wait 15sec because airflow initdb. and then run airflow webserver, airflow scheduler
+check that Is running psql? and wait 15sec because airflow initdb. and then run airflow webserver and airflow scheduler (run airflow scheduler in airflow_webserver contatiner)

 4. how to run?